-The final death toll included 15 members of SEAL Team 6, 7 Afghan National Army Commandos, 5 U.S. Naval Special Warfare support personnel., 3 U.S. Army Reserve personnel from the 7th Battalion, 158th Aviation Regiment, 2 U.S. Navy SEALs from a west coast-based SEAL team, 2 U.S. Army personnel from the 2nd Battalion, 135th Aviation Regiment, part of the Colorado Army National Guard, 2 U.S. Air Force Pararescuemen from the 24th Special Tactics Squadron, 1 U.S. Air Force Combat Controller from the 24th Special Tactics Squadron, 1 Afghan civilian interpreterand 1 U.S. military working dog.
+The final death toll included 15 members of SEAL Team 6; seven Afghan National Army Commandos; five U.S. Naval Special Warfare support personnel; three U.S. Army Reserve personnel from the 7th Battalion, 158th Aviation Regiment; two U.S. Navy SEALs from a West Coast-based SEAL team, two U.S. Army personnel from the 2nd Battalion, 135th Aviation Regiment, part of the Colorado Army National Guard; two U.S. Air Force pararescuemen from the 24th Special Tactics Squadron; one U.S. Air Force combat controller from the 24th Special Tactics Squadron; one Afghan civilian interpreter; and one U.S. military working dog.

 In response to the tragedy, Marine Corps Col. David Lapan, a Pentagon spokesman, said at the time, "In the immediate aftermath, they press on with the mission ...
 It's an unfortunate part of the business we're in -- we take casualties.
-But our folks are well trained to realize that they can't let the loss of heir comrades deter them from the mission, and especially because this a very dangerous undertaking, you can't afford to lose your focus and make the situation worse.
+But our folks are well-trained to realize that they can't let the loss of their comrades deter them from the mission, and especially because this is a very dangerous undertaking, you can't afford to lose your focus and make the situation worse.
 Specifically, in the special operations community, they know very well how to soldier on."